 - The proposing student is a junior or senior in good academic standing in the Design program.

-- The internship does not exceed 15 hours per week.
+- During the academic year, the internship should not exceed 15 hours per week.
+During the summer quarter, internships may be full-time.

 - The internship is appropriately compensated.

-- The proposing student agrees to write a one-page assessment of their internship experience.
-This assessment must be completed by Wednesday of finals week during the internship quarter.
+- The proposing student agrees to write a report/assessment of their internship experience.
+This report must be emailed to the student's Design Program Chair by Wednesday of finals week during the internship quarter, and the assigned faculty sponsor must approve the report:

 - Describe the specific learning objectives of the internship.
 Internships that only introduce students to general design office conduct are insufficient for academic credit.
 Students should be assigned to specific design projects that broaden their knowledge of the field.

-- Describe how the intern will be supervised.
+- Describe how you (the intern) will be supervised.
 Interns should be assigned to a full-time professional who agrees to mentor the intern and oversee his/her activities.
-This supervisor is required to write a one-page evaluation of the student’s performance at the conclusion of the internship.
-Negative evaluations may result in lack of credit for DES 495.

-- Describe the intern’s financial compensation and working hours.
-All faculty-sponsored internships must include a stipend for the student.
-To avoid interference with the student’s academic performance, the internship should not exceed 15 hours per week.
+- Describe how you (the intern) will be financially compensated for your working hours.
+All faculty-sponsored internships must be appropriately compensated.
+Note: to avoid interference with the student’s academic performance, the internship should not exceed 15 hours per week during the academic year.
+During the summer, internships may be full-time.